 The Rural Municipality of Hillsdale No. 440 employs six year-round staff and other seasonal employees to maintain our network of 315 miles of road in various surface types.

 Public Works Coordinator - Karrie Blackbeard

-Seasonal Operator - Justin O'Beirne, Willy Durning, Ryan Scoular
+Seasonal Operators - Robert Dillon, Willy Durning, Justin O'Beirne, Ryan Scoular

 The Public Works Coordinator and Supervisors receive directives from Council and work in close cooperation with both Council and the Administrator.
 In general the duties include the planning, organization and supervision of all Municipal employees, equipment and workshops associated with the construction, repair and related maintenance performed in support of Public Works within the Municipality.